lordhaywire/dungeondraft-maps/readme.md

 The maps are listed in order that I "finished" them.
 They all have roofs and excluding Farm North South all of them have multiple levels.
 I do the walls and lighting in FoundryVTT which means the wall data could be messed up with an import to FoundryVTT.
 There should be no lighting data.

+## Assets

+All the asset packs I have used are listed below with each map.

+I want to do a map that takes place inside a giant dead monster so if you know of any assets that include walls made of rotting flesh, pools of blood, and other such things then please contact me!

 ### Farm North South

 Farm land with a road running from the north to the south.